jmurty/jamesmurty.com/content/openid-delegation-why-and-how.md

 pages directly, you can set up delegation by adding special `link` tags to the `head` section of one of your site's pages.
-You will most likely want to do this on the site's home page so you can use a short URL like *jamesmurty.com* instead of *jamesmurty.com/my-openid-page.html*.
+You will most likely want to do this on the site's home page so you can use a short URL like *james.murty.co* instead of *james.murty.co/my-openid-page.html*.

 Below are the `link` tags I use on my site to delegate to my *jmurty* Verisign PIP identity.
 You will need to use your own